-The MassDOT Project Information System (PROJIS) number assigned to the project.
+The ID number is usually the MassDOT Project Information System (PROJIS) number assigned to the project.
 If the project does not have a PROJIS number, an identification number will be assigned to the project by the MPO for internal tracking purposes.

-2 Municipality(ies)
+2 Municipality